caring for the elderly

 6 of the best mobility aids for care at home

-Care at home is naturally a popular option for many older people facing issues as they age and find themselves with a need for support in later life.
-Remaining in familiar surroundings is good for both physical and mental health and wellbeing – and for this reason it’s often favoured by both individuals needing care and as well as their families.
+Care at home is naturally a popular option for many older people facing issues as they age and finding themselves with a need for support in later life.
+Remaining in familiar surroundings is good for both physical and mental health and wellbeing – and for this reason it’s often favoured by both the person needing care and their families.
 Yet finding the right live-in care at home can be challenging.
 Without the necessary equipment and mobility aids, staying at home can prove to be difficult and where mobility is affected, the risk of falling increases.

-Today, there are more gadgets and mobility aids coming into the market – but there are several key items that can make a real difference to those needing care and their caregivers.
+Today, there are more gadgets and mobility aids coming into the market.
+There are several key items that can make a real difference to those needing care and their caregivers.
 Here we present six essentials to help you to receive care in your own home safely alongside professional support.

 Ramps, handles and rails